 Our curriculum consists of core subjects, enriched with additional courses to meet the needs of our students.
 The core subjects include: Religion courses which are Bible based courses studying our salvation from a historical perspective and making it come alive through a relational perspective; Language Arts where students study literature and composition; Mathematics, where courses are offered through Algebra 1, thereby allowing students to complete Calculus in high school; Science, where courses are integrated and laboratory based; and Social Studies, where 6th grade studies Geography and Ancient Civilizations, 7th grade studies Geography and Medieval to Early Modern Times, and 8th grade focuses on American History.

-The Middle School also includes enrichment programs such as German or Spanish, Physical Education, Classroom Music, and Technology.
+The Middle School also includes special classes such as Mandarin or Spanish, Physical Education, Classroom Music, and Technology.
 Students in grades 4-8 have the opportunity to play in a handbell choir and/or orchestra.

-With advanced work in all curricular areas, and strong Stanford Achievement-10 results, we are at grade level or above and no longer take the SAT 10, we now use MAP Growth test to determine academic growth.
+With advanced work in all curricular areas, and strong standardized assessment results, we are at grade level or above and we use the MAP Growth test to determine academic growth.

 MAP GROWTH TESTING

 West Portal Lutheran uses MAP Growth Testing to measure performance.
 MAP Growth measures what students know and informs what they’re ready to learn next.
 By dynamically adjusting to each student’s responses, MAP Growth creates a personalized assessment experience that accurately measures performance.
 Timely, easy-to-use reports help teachers teach, students learn, and administrators lead.
 Testing our students multiple times each year allows us to track progress more closely to support each child according to their needs.